-Lord Byron, the father of Ada Lovelace, his only child born in wedlock, was one of the most important people of the 19th century, fabulously eccentric and a philanderer, it is said that he drank from a human skull, having a pet bear, and having numerous affairs with both men and women.
-Forbidden to know anything about her father including what he looked like, Lovelace’s mother buried the young girl in math and science textbooks which acted as a catalyst for her young and growing mind.
-At just 13...
+Lord Byron, the father of Ada Lovelace, his only child born in wedlock, was one of the most important people of the 19th century, fabulously eccentric and a philanderer, it is said that he drank from a human skull, had a pet bear, and had numerous affairs with both men and women.
+Forbidden to know anything about her father including what he looked like, Lovelace’s mother buried the young girl in mathematics and science textbooks which acted as a catalyst for her young and growing mind.
+At just 1...

 Subscribe now for just $9.99 per month and gain access to over 1,250,000 (1.25 million) words worth of educational material pertaining to a wide array of subjects and interests